Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy $\mathrm{(Lu,Yb)}\mathrm{Rh}_{2}\mathrm{Zn}_{20}$: Discussion

-The anisotropy ratio at $\mu_0 H = 14.5$ T is enhanced to be $M_{100}/M_{111} = 1.37$, which is 1.27 times larger than that at 2 T. The drastic change of the single-ion magnetic anisotropy could be interpreted as a modified ground-state wave function.
+The anisotropy ratio at $\mu_0 H = 14.5$ T is enhanced to $M_{100}/M_{111} = 1.37$, which is 1.27 times larger than that at 2 T but is still weak compared with CeRu$_2$Si$_2$.
+Such field-induced single-ion magnetic anisotropy could be interpreted as a modified ground-state wave function.
 Although the Zeeman effect slightly lifts the CEF levels at low magnetic fields, conduction electrons screen the localized moment and form a Kondo cloud around the Yb ion.
-This low-field Kondo cloud is almost isotropic because of the mixing of all eight wave functions through the multiorbital Kondo effect, resulting in nearly isotropic magnetic behavior.
+This low-field Kondo cloud is almost isotropic because all eight wave functions are mixed through the multiorbital Kondo effect, resulting in nearly isotropic magnetic behavior.
 As the magnetic field increases, the Zeeman effect further lifts the CEF levels.
-The characteristic energy scale $\Delta_f(H)$, defined as the difference between the highest and lowest CEF levels, eventually exceeds the energy scale of the Kondo temperature, i.e., $\Delta_f(H) > k_\mathrm{B} T_\mathrm{K}$ as schematically illustrated in Fig. \ref{LYRZ_Magnetization}(b).
-Thus, the Zeeman effect deforms the $c$-$f$ hybridization states and re-stabilizes the localized 4$f$ state.
-The localization could result in the anisotropic single-ion metamagnetic behavior in the intermediate field region.
-Thus, in addition to the multiorbital Kondo effect, a blurred weak CEF effect in the (Lu$_{1-x}$Yb$_{x}$)Rh$_2$Zn$_{20}$ system is the key to deciphering the crossover behavior and lowering of the Kondo crossover field.
-Quantitative consideration of the high-field electronic states needs microscopic investigations on the blurred CEF states.
+The characteristic energy scale $\Delta_f(H)$, defined as the difference between the highest and lowest CEF levels, eventually exceeds the energy scale of the Kondo temperature, i.e., $\Delta_f(H) > k_\mathrm{B} T_\mathrm{K}$, as schematically illustrated in Fig. \ref{LYRZ_Magnetization}(b).
+At such high magnetic fields, $f$ electrons can no longer occupy the excited CEF levels exceeding $k_\mathrm{B} T_\mathrm{K}$ through the multiorbital Kondo effect.
+Thus magnetic fields gradually deform the ground-state wave function, contributing to magnetic anisotropy; therefore the field-induced magnetic anisotropy of (Lu$_{1-x}$Yb$_x$)Rh$_2$Zn$_{20}$ gradually appears.
+Based on the above discussion, the magnetic anisotropy should appear near the magnetic field where $\Delta_f(H)$ equals $k_\mathrm{B} T_\mathrm{K}$.
+In $f$-electron compounds, owing to the energy level splitting at 0 T due to the CEF effect, $\Delta_f(H)$ reaches $k_\mathrm{B}T_\mathrm{K}$ with a small Zeeman splitting compared with no level splitting at 0 T. Namely, a weak CEF splitting may result in field-induced magnetic anisotropy at lower magnetic fields.